rocky-linux/documentation/docs/books/nvchad/nvchad_ui/using_nvchad.md

 As specified above the key `C` corresponds to the <kbd>Ctrl</kbd> key so to go to the previous line will be the combination of <kbd>Ctrl</kbd> + <kbd>k</kbd>.

 Learning all the combinations takes some time but once acquired they will make navigation very fast.
-For example, if we want to edit the end of the next line to where the cursor is positioned we can get to the end of the current line with `<C-e>` and then get to the next one with a `<C-j>` and already be in position to add the change.
+For example, if we want to edit the end of the next line to where the cursor is positioned we can get to the end of the current line with `<C-e>` and then get to the next one with a `<C-j>` and already be in position to add the changes.

 Navigation in the document can also be done using the arrow keys on the keyboard, or the mouse.